Secure storage facility (cage) utilised during a Key Signing Ceremony for a police customer.

 Public Key Infrastructure

 Every web-site logged onto to via a browser uses HTTPS to ensure passwords are encrypted during transmission.
 Typical logon examples are to email with Microsoft or Google, shopping with eBay or Amazon and banking with Nationwide or Barclays.
 HTTPS on the World Wide Web is the most widespreads use of PKI, however, it was the least typical engagement that I worked on.
 More often, I was engaged on projects to:

 In 2008 (aged 38) I wrote a white paper for Oxford Computer Group, giving an introduction to PKI for IT professionals, see link.
 Alternatively, a more simplified lay person approach can be read throughout the remainder of this page.

 Much descriptive material regarding PKI on the internet refers to making information secure between Alice and Bob, i.e. A to B. Often there’ll be a third-party referenced as C (Charlie) who is trying to compromise the information by eavesdropping or maliciously altering information.
-You now have A to B, avoiding / omitting C.
+The example scenario is now evolved into transmitting data between A and B, while avoiding or omitting C.

 PKI is generally referred to in IT security as providing ‘trust services’.
 I have sometimes been employed as a trust services architect, a role I undertook for the MoD was exactly such.
-In very simple terms, trust services is about trusting the actions or outputs of entities, be they people or computers.
-Trust services objectives are often required to expected to meet the following triad of capabilities: Confidentiality, Integrity and Authenticity (CIA).
+In very simple terms, trust services is concerned with attaining assurance of the actions or outputs of entities, be they people or computers.
+Trust services are typically used to meet the following triad of capabilities: Confidentiality, Integrity and Authenticity - the acronym CIA is often used.

-a) CONFIDENTIALITY: You can be sure that no entity (person or computer) can view the payload (typically data) in plaintext - either maliciously or unwittingly.
-The payload is encrypted to make it secret, such that if you were able to read it, it would appear as gibberish.
+a) Confidentiality: Certainty that no entity (person or computer) can view the payload (typically data) in plaintext - either maliciously or unwittingly.
+The payload is encrypted to make it secret, such that if you were to be read, it would appear as gibberish.